panunu/symfony-docs-ebook/README.md

 8. ```make singlehtml```.
 You can also try ```make epub``` but I had no success with it
 9. Import the generated ```index.html``` from ```_build/singlehtml``` directory in [Calibre](http://calibre-ebook.com) and export it to ePub

-Obs. the export process might take some time (17 minutes for Quick Start, Book and Cook Book).
-I suggests you only generate the quick start first to see how long it takes.
+Obs. the export process might take some time (17 minutes for Quick Start, Book and Cook Book on my computer).
+I suggest that you only generate the quick start first to see how long it takes.
 You can do this by removing other elements from ```index.rst```.

 ## TODO

+Fix the following:

-- Fix PHP syntax highlighting
+- PHP syntax highlighting
-- Fix first pages
+- First pages (including cover)
-- Fix TOC
+- TOC
+- ?